pdhoang91/hub-connect/README.md

 SWAGGER_DOMAIN = 127.0.0.1
 ```
 - `PORT` is the port on which the web application will execute
-- `DB_PORT` is the port on which the database application will execute
+- `DB_PORT` is the port on which the database will execute
 - `SWAGGER_DOMAIN` is the swagger domain that will be used for API testing.
 To run the hub-connect, execute the following command:
 ```sh